 - Isolate to Parent - Set the isolated group to the container group of the current isolated object.
 This command is used to move the isolated editing to one level up, in the object hierarchy.

-- Exit Isolated Mode - Exit the isolated mode, and returns to the editing on the whole canvas.
+- Exit Isolated Mode - Exit the isolated mode, and return to the editing on the whole canvas.

 - Edit Options - Open the Object Options for object selection, or Layer Options view for layer selection.
 The object and layer options are described in the Object Options section.

 - Rename Objects - Rename the selected objects, using an automated naming scheme.
-The Renaming Objects section contains a detailed description, on how to rename multiple objects using the Rename Objects command.
+The Renaming Objects section contains more on how to rename multiple objects using the Rename Objects command.

 - Render as Image - Enable or disable the image rendering mode of the selected objects or layers.
 When enabled, the object is composited into an image, and the image is rendered onto the canvas.
 The object image is cached and reused if the object is not changed.
 This option is disabled by default.
 This option can be used to speed up the rendering of complex object groups or layers.